Minted Chocolate Torte

 - Mint Andes candies, chopped

-- In a large bowl, cream shortening and 1 cup sugar until light and fluffy.
+- Grease and flour two 9-in. round baking pans; set aside.
+Preheat oven to 350°.
+In a large bowl, cream shortening and 1 cup sugar until light and fluffy.
 Combine the flour, baking powder and salt; add to the creamed mixture alternately with milk, beating well after each addition.
 Stir in vanilla and chocolate.

 - In a small bowl, beat egg whites on medium speed until soft peaks form.
 Gradually beat in the remaining sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Fold into batter.

-- Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
+- Pour into prepared pans.
+Bake or 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - In a small saucepan, melt the chocolate and butter over low heat; stir until smooth.
 Remove from the heat; transfer to a large bowl.
 Beat in the confectioners' sugar, hot water, vanilla and salt until smooth.

-- Cut each cake into two horizontal layers.
+- Cut each cake into 2 horizontal layers.
 Place bottom layer on a serving plate; top with 1/3 cup of filling.
-Repeat layers three times.
+Repeat layers 3 times.
 In a large bowl, gently combine the whipped topping, extracts and, if desired, food coloring.
 Frost the sides of the cake.
 Sprinkle top with Mint Andes Candies.
 Store in the refrigerator.

 Nutrition Facts1 piece: 308 calories, 12g fat (6g saturated fat), 10mg cholesterol, 205mg sodium, 46g carbohydrate (29g sugars, 1g fiber), 3g protein.